aaronpk/webmention.io/README.md

 The default number of results per page is 20.
 Results are always sorted newest first.

+### Finding New Mentions

+You can use the `since` or `since_id` parameters to find new mentions retrieved by the service.

+* `since=2017-06-01T10:00:00-0700` - pass a full timestamp to the `since` parameter to return links created after that date.
+This corresponds to the date the link was created in the webmention.io service, not the published date that the page reports.
+* `since_id=1000` - pass an ID to return links with a greater ID

 ### JSONP

 The API also supports JSONP so you can use it to show pingbacks on your own sites via Javascript.
 Simply add a parameter `jsonp` to the API call, for example, http://webmention.io/api/mentions?jsonp=f&target=http%3A%2F%2Fwebmention.io